toextendmylimits/Meta_Coding/system_designs/web-crawler.md

 4. Save text data in database
 5. Extract URLs from the text and add to frontier
 6. Repeat steps 1-5 until all URLs have been crawled

+## Deep dive
+### Fault tolerance
+- What about if we fail to fetch a URL? set timer,
+  SQS(Amazon Simple Queue service) exponentional backoff DLQ(dead letter queue)
+- What happens if a crawler goes down?
+### Politeness
+How can we ensure politeness and adhere to robots.txt?
+- Respect robot.txt
+- Rate limiting
+### Scalibility
+DNS Caching/Mutiple DNS providers, round robin

+### Efficiency
+Hash store meata data with index

+### Crawler trap
+add a depth

+### Some additional deep dives you might consider
+- How to handle dynamic content
+- How to monitor the health of the system?
+Datadog or new relic
+- How to handler large file?
+Use content-length to decide size and skip large file
+- How to handle continual update?
+URL Scheduler based on popularity and last crawl time